RetroReversing/retroReversing/pages/n64/n64SDKSetup.md

 ```
 If you also use CrossOver for Mac make sure to change the `MYBottleName` to your own bottle name above.

+## Step 4 - Install MinGW
+Even although our native platform has its own make, to make it simpler we will just use MinGW for now, so download and install `mingw-get-setup.exe`.
+Later I will experiment with using the native `make` executable on MacOSX and Linux.

+This step is required because unlike the PS1 SDK, the N64 SDK does not come with a 'make' executable pre-built.

 ---

 # Official Nintendo SDK Documentation